 are recommended for faculty to consider when making selections:

-and/ or artistic merit and timeliness of the item; need for additional
+and/or artistic merit and timeliness of the item

 Weeding is the process

-of withdrawing obsolete or damaged materials for the libraries’
+of withdrawing obsolete or damaged materials from the libraries’

 collections.
 This process is recommended by the American Library

-Association, the national accrediting agency for professional librarians
+Association, the national accrediting agency for libraries and the

 Library Gift Policy

 The Miller F. Whittaker Library accepts gifts and

 contributions for the development of its collection.
 The Library is